mmomtchev/ffmpeg/README.md

 # ffmpeg (w/avcpp) bindings for Node.js

-`ffmpeg.js` is a JavaScript wrapper around [`avcpp`](https://github.com/h4tr3d/avcpp) which is a C++ wrapper around the low-level C API of [`ffmpeg`](https://ffmpeg.org/).
+`ffmpeg` is a JavaScript wrapper around [`avcpp`](https://github.com/h4tr3d/avcpp) which is a C++ wrapper around the low-level C API of [`ffmpeg`](https://ffmpeg.org/).

 # Current status

 The project has an alpha version published to `npm` and basic video and audio demultiplexing, transcoding and multiplexing are functional.

-You should be aware that `ffmpeg` is a low-level C API and it is very unsafe to use - trying to interpret 720p as 1080p will always end up with a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault. `ffmpeg.js` should never segfault if all the parameters are correctly checked and set up - but may easily segfault if these are mismatched - or if the asynchronous methods are reentered.
+You should be aware that `ffmpeg` is a low-level C API and it is very unsafe to use - trying to interpret 720p as 1080p will always end up with a segfault. `avcpp` adds a semi-safe layer on top of it, but mismatching stream parameters will still lead to a segfault. `ffmpeg` should never segfault if all the parameters are correctly checked and set up - but may easily segfault if these are mismatched - or if the asynchronous methods are reentered.

 Producing a completely safe wrapper that never segfaults, no matter what the user does, is a gargantuan task that is currently not planned.